Minds of Medicine

 Follow one of the country’s most experienced robotic kidney surgeons as he performs a procedure to remove cancer that gives patients a quick recovery and gets them back to normal life in days.

 As the list of patients waiting for a transplant grows, doctors are searching for new ways to preserve organs longer and improve the outcomes for recipients.
 Watch as surgeons perform the Midwest's first liver transplant using experimental technology.
 Also follow a robotic-assisted kidney transplant that is shortening the recovery time for kidney transplant patients as well as providing the opportunity for a group of patients who may not have qualified for a kidney transplant.

 Scott Hirschey of Warren, Michigan was diagnosed with pancreatic cancer.
-Thanks to the new advancement known as Edge stereotactic radiation, he had the honor of ringing the bell at Henry Ford Cancer Institute of Henry Ford Health Team, symbolizing a cancer-free life.
+Thanks to the new advancement known as Edge stereotactic radiation, he had the honor of ringing the bell at Henry Ford Cancer of Henry Ford Health Team, symbolizing a cancer-free life.

 The Edge is designed to target the precise location of malignant tumors, halting the spread of cancer.
 The noninvasive treatment performed at the Henry Ford Cancer Center is the first in North America to use the techniques, which allow a customized approach in the treatment of a wide range of cancer patients.
 Learn more about The Edge.